katedouglass3/MinesweeperProject/README.md

 ## How to run it
 To run our Minesweeper game, run MinesweeperMain.main().
 Next, a medium-size board will appear on the screen.
-The user should click any cell to start the game.
+The user can then choose between different game board sizes on one drop down and different color modes on another drop down.
+Then, the user should click any cell to start the game.
 The number in a cell represents the number of neighboring bombs (vertically, horizontally, or diagonally).
 The goal is to flag any cells that contain a bomb by right-clicking, and left click on any cells that do not contain bombs to show the cell contents.
 If the user successfully clicks all the non-bomb-containing cells without clicking any with bombs, they win!

+Whenever a user wins, clicks on a bomb, or clicks quit, a pop-up appears, displaying the time they took to complete their last game along with their best time.
+The user can then click play again to reset the board or click quit to exit the app.

 ## Package Structure & Libraries
+Within the first level of our csci205_final_project folder, we have our README.md, our java folder, our resources folder, and our test folder.
+All the .git and .gradle files are also found on this level.
+Finally, we have the design folder holding the pdfs of all of our diagrams and our docs folder holding our scrum report, design manual, user manual, and our PowerPoint presentation.

+Within the java folder, we have a minsweepermvc folder that holds all of our classes.
+There is a model folder within the minesweepermvc folder that holds our MinesweeperModel, along with our Cell class, GameTimer class, GameState enum, and ColorMode enum.
+We also have our MinesweeperMain class, MinesweeperController class, and our MinesweeperView class within the minesweepermvc folder.
+Within the test folder, we have tests for our Cell class, our MinesweeperModel class, and our GameTimer class.
+Within the resources folder, we have images of a bomb, a clock, and a red flag, along with our FXML files for the board and for the top pane.
+Finally, we have an instructions.css file to design our instructions pop-up.

 External Libraries: JavaFX Version 17